Dev26x/sockshop/readme.md

 ![monitoring](capstone-images/monitoring-alerting-img.png)

-Monitoring is set up using Prometheus and Grafana.
+Monitoring and logging  is set up using Prometheus and Grafana.

 I exposed prometheus and grafana to my dash board using port forwarding with these command:
 ```